-ACM (also known as asbestos-containing material) may be damaged by wind, vibration, water, or contact through normal building use, renovation, and construction.
+ACM (also known as asbestos containing material) may be damaged by wind, vibration, water, or contact through normal building use, renovation and construction.
 Asbestos that is damaged or worn to a degree that has the potential to release fibers must be repaired or removed to decrease the potential for exposure.
-Any time damage or demolition work is identified, the EHS office, Facilities Manager, Construction Services, and one of the designated asbestos sample-taking staff will be notified to assess the structure and determine if the area includes ACM and what the scope of work for abatement will be.
+Any time damage or demolition work is identified, the EHS office, Facilities Manager, Construction Services, and one of the designated AHERA Building Inspectors will be notified to assess the structure and determine if the area includes ACM and what the scope of work for abatement will be.

-Assessing and closing spaces for occupancy
+Assessing and Closing Spaces for Occupancy